 What are the advantages of having term limits?

-- Built-in balance of continuity and turnover
+- When staggered, provide a built-in balance of continuity and turnover

-- Rotation of committee assignments
+- Allow for rotation of committee assignments

 What are the disadvantages of having term limits?

-- Loss of organizational memory
+- Potential loss of organizational memory

 What else to think about when a board member leaves